updated in September 2021

 - Want to stop builds entirely, starting now?
 We’ve implemented a Stop Builds feature which anyone on your team with access to a site can configure and deconfigure with a press of a button.
 More details and followup questions in this community thread.

-- Near the top of the Build & Deploy settings page for each site, you’ll see a card titled Deploy Contexts.
+- Near the top of the Build & Deploy settings page for each site, you’ll see a card titled Deploy Previews.
 In it you can choose which branches we build, and whether we build PR’s, or just commits.
 Consider switching off deploy previews for some branches if you do not follow a one-branch-per-feature model.
-There’s no wrong way to do build branches but we do suggest you consider the settings.
+There’s no wrong way to build branches but we do suggest you consider the settings.

 - You can tell us to skip any build by including the characters